Wednesday, April 8, 2009

 Now, more than ever, healthcare providers and patients have an interest in advance directives.
 During this period of economic uncertainty, advance planning can offer precious clarity and increased healthcare efficiency, and yet most Americans have not exercised this valuable right.
 Public awareness on this subject has increased in recent years, providing the perfect opportunity for providers to encourage their patients to execute an advance directive.

 American Health Lawyers Association is offering a teleconference, Honoring Our Patients and Capturing Lost Opportunities, about why we all need to give this topic serious consideration.
-The teleconference will take place on April 8, 2009, 1:00 – 2:00 pm Eastern and will cover:
+The teleconference took place on April 8, 2009 and covered:

 - Improvements in the quality of care when the patient’s wishes are known.